Ágota Kristóf

 Ágota Kristóf (Kristóf Ágota; 30 October 1935 – 27 July 2011) was a Hungarian writer who lived in Switzerland and wrote in French.
-Kristof received the European prize for French literature for The Notebook (1986).
+Kristóf received the "European prize" (Prix Europe, a.k.a.
+Prix Littéraire Europe, Grand Prix Littéraire Européen) from ADELF, the association of Francophone authors, for Le Grand Cahier (1986; later translated into English as The Notebook).
+It was followed by two sequels which are collectively The Notebook Trilogy.
 She won the 2001 Gottfried Keller Award in Switzerland and the Austrian State Prize for European Literature in 2008.

 Early life

 Ágota Kristóf was born in Csikvánd, Hungary on 30 October 1935.
 Her parents were Kálmán Kristóf, an elementary school teacher and Antónia Turchányi, a professor of arts.
 At the age of 21 she had to leave her country when the Hungarian anti-communist revolution was suppressed by the Soviet military.
 She, her husband (who used to be her history teacher at school) and their 4-month-old daughter escaped to Neuchâtel in Switzerland.
 After five years of loneliness and exile, she quit her work in a factory and left her husband.
 She started studying French and began to write novels in that language.
-It is worth noting that Ágota Kristóf said: "Two years in a USSR prison would have probably been better than five years in a factory in Switzerland."

 Career

 Kristóf's first steps as a writer were in the realm of poetry and theater (John et Joe, Un rat qui passe), aspects of her writing that did not have as great an impact as her prose.
 In 1986 Kristóf's first novel, The Notebook, appeared.
-It was the beginning of a trilogy.
+It was the beginning of The Notebook Trilogy.
 The sequel titled The Proof came two years later.
 The third part was published in 1991 under the title The Third Lie.
-The most important themes of this trilogy are war and destruction, love and loneliness, promiscuous, desperate, and attention-seeking sexual encounters, desire and loss, truth and fiction.
+The most important themes of this trilogy are war and destruction, love and loneliness, promiscuousness, desperation, and attention-seeking sexual encounters, desire and loss, and the dichotomies truth and fiction.

-She received the European prize for French Literature for The Notebook.
-This novel was translated into more than 40 languages.
+The Notebook was translated into more than 40 languages.
 In 1995 she published a new novel, Yesterday.
-Kristóf also wrote a book called L'analphabète (in English The Illiterate) and published in 2004.
+Kristóf also wrote a book called L'analphabète (in English The Illiterate), published in 2004.
 This is an autobiographical text.
 It explores her love of reading as a young child, and we travel with her to boarding school, over the border to Austria and then to Switzerland.
 Forced to leave her country due to the failure of the anti-communist rebellion, she hopes for a better life in Zürich.

+In 2006, two pieces were published together by Editions Zoé, "Où es-tu Mathias?" followed by "Line, le temps".
+The names Mathias and Line are from her previous novels.

 The majority of her works were published by Editions du Seuil in Paris.
-Recently two new short stories published at Mini Zoe collection entitled "Où es-tu Mathias?"
-(2006) and "Line, le temps".
-The names Mathias and Line are from her previous novels.

 She died on 27 July 2011 in her Neuchâtel home.
 Her estate is archived in the Swiss Literary Archives in Bern.